Kanchipuram

 Wet, windy spells disrupt beach add-ons and open-air festivals.

-How to reach Kanchipuram
+How to Reach Kanchipuram

-Intercity connectivity
+Intercity connectivity and travel options

 Southern Railway via Chennai, Tiruchi, Madurai, or Salem hubs depending on sector; Chennai, Tiruchi, or Madurai airports within drive range.